Friday, 18 August 2023

 Złote Tarasy

-The futuristic glass roof of the Złote Tarasy (Golden Terraces) was quite eye catching.
-Reminded me of Southern across station.
+There is an interesting juxtaposition between old and uktra new which works.
+For instance the futuristic glass roof of the Złote Tarasy (Golden Terraces) .
+It was quite eye catching.
+Reminded me of Southern Cross station.
 Under these glass domes is a large shopping centre.
-We halted our bus tour to have lunch here - and to shop for new tips for our walking poles as the existing ones were worn out.
-The centre of Warsaw has some quite grand buildings.
+We halted our bus tour to have lunch here - and to shop for new tips for our hiking poles as the existing ones were worn out.
+The centre of Warsaw has some quite grand building including the Palace of Culture and Science built during thr Soviet period which houses various public and cultural venues such as theatres, cinemas, libraries, university faculties as well as the authorities of the Polish Academy of Science (not all Varsovians approve of it).
+The Congress Hall is a 2,880-seat theatre attached to the Palace.
+And not far away is a tall glass vortex of a building.
+Mix and match!

 Palace of Culture and Science